kibiluzbad/devops-challenge/README.md

 It may take some time since this recipe will download stuff from internet.
 If you have any connection issues check your firewall.

-After that we can check if cento instances is correcly set by running:
+After that we can check if centos instance is correctly set by running:

 ```bash
 kitchen verify
 ```

-If every thing is OK you should get following message:
+If everything is OK you should get the following message:

 ```bash
 Test Summary: 3 successful, 0 failures, 0 skipped